GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/README.md

 > View the full [Build a Chatbot calling an AWS Lambda via a Genesys Cloud Data Action](https://developer.mypurecloud.com/blueprints/) article on the Genesys Cloud Developer Center.
 This Genesys Cloud Developer Blueprint demonstrates how to build a chatbot using Genesys Cloud's Web Chat capabilities and integrating that chatbot with an AWS lambda.

-This Genesys Cloud Developer Blueprint demonstrates how to build a chatbot using Genesys Cloud's Web Chat capabilities and integrating that chatbot with an AWS lambda.
-In addition, this blueprint will demonstrate how to invoke an AWS lambda using Genesys Cloud Data Action.
+This Genesys Cloud blueprint demonstrates how to build a chatbot using Genesys Cloud's Web Chat capabilities and integrating that chatbot with an AWS lambda.

 This blueprint also demonstrates how to: